assimilate-dev/frostmaiden/posts/sessions/act1/10-session-ten-opening/10-session-ten-opening.md

 ## Titus needs a drink

 Titus you are starting to shake.
-Half of all foodstuffs have been spoiled.